mjdave/tui/README.md

 Compared to lua, tui is generally slower, but easier to integrate and bind, and (potentially) faster when sharing data between C++ and the scripting environment.
 It has a smaller footprint, but less language features, and has good, fast built-in table serialization to both binary and human readable formats.

-There is a [VSCode extension](https://github.com/PythooonUser/vscode-tui-language-support) that adds language support for tui too!
+There is an excellent [VSCode extension](https://github.com/PythooonUser/vscode-tui-language-support) that adds language support for tui too!

 # Features & Usage/Examples